ayasrah/mahaam/mahaam-docs/docs/design/functions.md

 ### Importance

 Understanding the right business and user needs is the first and last step of app creation.
-Its a continous process before, during, and after app creation.
+It's a continous process before, during, and after app creation.
 Always ask yourself, does this feature serve business needs or users needs, if not, maybe its useless even though its smart.

 ### Steps